wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-channel-sales-manager-kirkland-tustcesmxl.md

 position: Channel Sales Manager
 description: >-
-  Our client, a leading tech firm in Kirkland, WA, is seeking an experienced Channel Sales Manager to manage and grow their network of value-added resellers and system integrators.
+  Our client, a leading tech firm in Kirkland, WA, is seeking an experienced Channel Sales Manager to manage and grow their network of valueadded resellers and system integrators.
 This role is perfectly suited for those who thrive in building and nurturing business partnerships.
 Kirkland is a vibrant city located on the shores of Lake Washington, just east of Seattle.
-The city is well-connected to neighboring cities such as Bellevue, Redmond, and Bothell.
+The city is wellconnected to neighboring cities such as Bellevue, Redmond, and Bothell.

-  ## Qualifications

-  - Proven experience i...
+  Qualifications  Proven experience i...
 location: 'Kirkland, WA'
 team: Software
 datePosted: '2024-12-27T06:16:54.344Z'